Mahamatbt/alu-shell/basics/README.md

-doesnt have to be bin/bash
+doesnt have to be binbash
 eger